dplarson/python_tutorials/README.md

 - Matplotlib
 - iPython

-which can be install using ``conda install numpy scipy matplotlib ipython``.
+which can be installed using ``conda install numpy scipy matplotlib ipython``.